Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Methodology

-We analyze the distribution of speaker information in the baseline FM model using CKNNA and observe significant non-uniformity across denoising times and layers~\Cref{fig:cknna-layer-timestep}.
-Along the temporal dimension, we observe that speaker information is predominantly encoded during the initial denoising steps (t→0), where noise levels are highest.
-This observation is consistent with the understanding that the early stages of the diffusion prioritizes establishing global characteristics like speaker identity.
-As for hierarchical dimension, outputs of layers differ in their capacity to represent speaker information, with the final layers being particularly weak.
+Leveraging this metric, we analyze the speaker information distribution within the baseline FM model via CKNNA, revealing significant non-uniformity across both denoising timesteps and model layers, as illustrated in~\Cref{fig:cknna-layer-timestep}.
+Along the temporal dimension, we observe that speaker information is predominantly encoded during the initial denoising steps, where noise levels are highest.
+This observation is consistent with the understanding that the early stages of the FM prioritize establishing global characteristics like speaker identity.
+As for the hierarchical dimension, outputs of layers differ in their capacity to represent speaker information, with the final layers being particularly weak.
 Results indicate that a fixed and uniform supervision strategy is suboptimal, as it fails to adapt to these dynamics.
-This motivates an adaptive supervision scheme that accounts for both timestep and layer when enhancing speaker modeling.
+This motivates an adaptive supervision scheme that accounts for both the timestep and layer when enhancing speaker modeling.